Frege/frege-interpreter/README.md

 ####JSR 223 Scripting support####

 This project also implements JSR 223, a scripting engine for Frege.
+Frege Script Engine is available under releases page [here](https://github.com/Frege/frege-scripting/releases).

 ###How to get frege-scripting?###

-Frege REPL and [Online REPL](http://try.frege-lang.org/) make use of frege-scripting.
-The frege-scripting jar is part of frege-repl release which can be obtained from [here](https://github.com/Frege/frege-repl/releases).
+Frege REPL and [Online REPL](http://try.frege-lang.org/) make use of frege-scripting and the frege-scripting binaries can be obtained from frege-repl releases page [here](https://github.com/Frege/frege-repl/releases).